 "The most common way people give up their power is by thinking they don't have any." -- Alice Walker.

-"In the intellectual order, the virtue of humility is nothing more nor less than the power of attention." -- Simone Weil.
+"In the intellectual order, the virtue of humility is nothing more nor less than the power of attention." -- Simone Weil. (related: Attention is the rarest and purest form of generosity.)

 "He that would make his own liberty secure must guard even his enemy from oppression; for if he violates this duty he establishes a precedent that will reach to himself." -- Thomas Paine.